 the motion is not equally distributed over the entire diaphragm, resulting in some degree of distortion in the sound wave.
 The greater the distortion, the poorer

 the reproduced sound.

 The sound wave moves through the tonearm and into the horn, which serves to match the acoustic impedance of the tonearm to the listening room.
 The concepts of acoustic impedance and the utilization of tapered structures (tonearms and horns) are covered in detail in the technical articles.
 Suffice it to say that different horn and tonearm tapers have different impedances, resulting in different efficiencies.
 The lower the efficiency, the less the sound volume produced in the room, and the poorer the low frequency response.
 Many types of horn designs and materials have been used over the years, resulting in a great variation of sound qualities and volumes.

 One of the key problems in the design of acoustic phonographs was in designing a "smooth-flow" tonearm.
-Ideally, the tonearm and horn should consist of one continuous constant and unbending taper from soundbox to the end of the horn itself.
+Ideally, the tonearm and horn should consist of one continuous, constant and unbending taper from soundbox to the end of the horn itself.
 However, the practicalities of making a phonograph both reasonable in size and convenient to use mandated that certain compromises be made.
 The sharp bends at the connection between the tonearm and the horn, as well as the U-shaped gooseneck at the soundbox tube all contribute to reduced acoustic efficiency and added distortion.
-The technical struggles to optimize these designs will be discussed in the technical articles.